net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 ## <i class="fa fa-calendar"></i> November 2017

+**Compression-aware Training of Deep Networks** .
+Alvarez and Salzmann.
+NIPS 2017 - _Kaushalya_
+{: .notice}
+> This paper introduces a regularization term which encourages the parameter matrix of each layer to have low rank while training, thus improving low rank decomposition based compression techniques.
+Since explicitly minimizing the rank of a matrix is NP-hard, regularization term uses nuclear norm instead.
+Where, the nuclear norm is defined as summation of singular values of parameter matrix of a layer.
+In addition, group Lasso regularization term is introduced to reduce the number pf parameters further.
+Experiments of this paper are limited to _DecomposeMe_ network architecture, in which each convolutional layer is decomposed into two 1D kernels.
+Even though it is claimed that a decomposed ResNet-50 network is also used, the results are not reported in the paper.

+## <i class="fa fa-calendar"></i> November 2017

 **Variational Boosting: Iteratively Refining Posterior Approximation** Andrew C. Miller et al. ICML 2017 - _Hoang_ {: .notice}
 > By applying the concept of boosting to variational method of posterior